SPD in Pregnancy (Symphysis Pubis Dysfunction): All You Need to Know

 Because SPD is so linked to your movement, you might feel worse after you’ve been on the go for a while.

-Symptoms tend to get worse as your pregnancy progresses.
+Symptoms tend to get worse as your pregnancy progresses, but usually go away after you give birth.

 Your odds of experiencing nausea and vomiting are also higher when you have SPD.
 [5]